 The GNHC Secretariat shall serve as the secretariat to the Commission.

-The Prime Minister shall be the Chairperson of the Commission and the Cabinet Secretary shall be the Vice Chairperson.
+The Prime Minister shall be the Chairperson of the Commission and the Minister, Ministry of Finance shall be the Vice Chairperson.
 The Secretary of the GNH Commission shall be the Member Secretary.

 CODE OF CONDUCT